Donghu people: Legacy

-In the past, scholars such as Fan Zuoguai and Han Feimu also mistakenly thought that Jurchens (ancestors of the Manchus) descended from the Donghu.
+In the past, scholars such as Fan Zuoguai and Han Feimu mistakenly thought that Jurchens (ancestors of the Manchus) descended from the Donghu.
 In 1980, Russian scholar Lydia Leonidovna Viktorova criticized the 19th century phonetic identification of the ancient people of the Donghu (Eastern Hu) with the Tungus.

 A genetic study published in the American Journal of Physical Anthropology detected the paternal haplogroup C2b1a1b among the Xianbei and Rouran.
 This lineage has also been found among the Donghu.
 Haplogroup C2b1a1b has a high frequency among Mongols.

+Ethnic origins

+The ethnic composition of the Donghu people remains unclear.
+It is suggested that the majority was of Mongolic and Tungusic origins, and that they stood in contact with other Steppe nomadic entities, such as the Xiongnu and the Saka people further West.
+The Donghu were ethnically related to the Xianbei, Jinggouzi and Rouran, which are described as either Proto-Mongols or Para-Mongols.

+While often being referred as tribal confederation, they may rather be an only loosely united group of nomadic tribes "that occupied territories between the Mongolian steppes and the Great Xing'an Mountains of China".

 Genetics

 A genetic study published in the American Journal of Physical Anthropology in August 2018 detected the paternal haplogroup C2b1a1b among the Xianbei and Rouran.
-This lineage has also been found among the Donghu.
+This lineage has also been found among remains associated with the Donghu people.
 The authors of the study suggested that haplogroup C2b1a1b was an important lineage among the Donghu, and that the Rouran were paternally descended from the Xianbei and Donghu.
 Haplogroup C2b1a1b has a high frequency among Mongols.

+Genetic data support a close genetic relationship between the Donghu, the ancient Jinggouzi people, and the Xianbei.
+The closest modern extant people to the historical Donghu are the Oroqen people of Northern China.